click on the menu below to navigate this site

 My diving instructor Georgia and I looking happy.

 We set off on our SCUBA diving adventures today.
-Julia started her first set of certification dives with her instructor who was a local Egyptian guy and who she liked very much.
-He displayed much patience and calming approach to training.
-I decided to do a refresher dive as I had not dived for over three years.
-My dive instructor Georgia took me through some review in the swimming pool and then we went for a quick dive on the reef in front of the hotel.
+Julia started her first set of certification dives with her instructor, a local Egyptian whom she liked very much.
+He displayed much patience and a calming approach to training.
+I decided to do a refresher dive since I hadn't dived in over three years.
+My dive instructor, Georgia, took me through some review in the swimming pool, and then we went for a quick dive on the reef in front of the hotel.

-Julia completed her two certification dives today and was very brave as she did have some problems but she pushed on with the training.
-She has only to complete two dives in open water from a dive boat which we have scheduled for tomorrow.
-You go girl!
+Julia completed her two certification dives today and was very brave, as she had some challenges but pushed on with the training.
+She only needs to complete two dives in open water from a dive boat, which we have scheduled for tomorrow.
+You go, girl!

 Thursday, January 10, 2008